-Coming from Australia, where food was expensive and not exactly haute-cuisine, South-East Asia was a foodie’s paradise.
-First, food is cheap by world standard and simple meal usually cost under $5.
-Second, Singapore, Malaysia and Thailand have a “street food” tradition and numerous hawkers offer local delicacies on-the-go.
+Coming from Australia, where food was expensive and not exactly haute cuisine, Southeast Asia was a foodie’s paradise.
+First, food is cheap by world standards and simple meal usually cost under $5.
+Second, Singapore, Malaysia and Thailand have a “street food” tradition and numerous hawkers offer local delicacies on the go.
 Finally, the blend of flavours was simply amazing, from Thai curry to Penang’s Nasi Lemak.

-South-East Asian cuisine seems to be strongly influenced by the two giant countries around: China and India.
-Meals also tend to revolve around “面” and “米饭” in Singapore, and “mee” and “nasi” in Malaysia, aka noodles or rice.
-The Indian influence brings some bread in the mix, such as naan, roti or prahta.
+South-East Asian cuisine seems to be strongly influenced by the two giant countries around—China and India.
+Meals also tend to revolve around “面” and “.米饭” in Singapore, and “mee” and “nasi” in Malaysia, aka noodles or rice.
+The Indian influence brings some bread into the mix, such as naan, roti or prahta.

-In Singapore, we mostly had Chinese food, especially Northern specialties such as 水饺 (boiled dumpling served with soya sauce and vinegar) and 包子(steamed buns with a meat and cabbage filling). 拉面 (thick hand-made noodles) were also very popular, either in a soup either stir-fried.
+In Singapore, we mostly had Chinese food, especially Northern specialties such as 水饺 (boiled dumplings served with soya sauce and vinegar) and 包子(steamed buns with meat and cabbage filling). 拉面 (thick handmade noodles) were also very popular, either in a soup either stir-fried.
 I was surprised to see that Singapore had some great bakeries—but again, you can find just about anything in S’pore.

 In Thailand, meals mostly revolved around curry (red, green or yellow) served with rice.
-Pat thai, stir-fried rice noodles with eggs, fish sauce, tamarind juice, red chilli pepper, chicken, or tofu, garnished with crushed peanuts, was also extremely popular.
-In Ko Phi Phi, we found a tiny restaurant (literally a hole in the wall, there were four tables!) that supposedly served the best pat thai, backed up by hundreds of handwritten testimonies.
+Pad thai, stir-fried rice noodles with eggs, fish sauce, tamarind juice, red chilli peppers, chicken, or tofu, garnished with crushed peanuts, was also extremely popular.
+In Ko Phi Phi, we found a tiny restaurant (literally a hole in the wall, there were four tables!) that supposedly served the best pad thai, backed up by hundreds of handwritten testimonies.